Call Us!

 Specific Bankruptcy Exemptions in Canada

-Here are some of the specific bankruptcy exemptions for each province or territory of Canada.
+Accordingly, here are some of the bankruptcy exemptions specific to each province or territory of Canada:

 • $4,000 worth of household furnishings and goods